zero-24/plg_system_force2fausergroup/README.md

 ## Issues / Pull Requests

-You have found an Issue or have an question / suggestion regarding the plugin, or do you want to propose code changes?
+You have found an Issue, have a question or you would like to suggest changes regarding this extension?
-[Open an issue in this repo](https://github.com/zero-24/plg_system_force2fausergroup/issues/new) or submit a pull request with the proposed changes against the master branch.
+[Open an issue in this repo](https://github.com/zero-24/plg_system_force2fausergroup/issues/new) or submit a pull request with the proposed changes.

+## Translations

+You want to translate this extension to your own language?
+Check out my [Crowdin Page for my Extensions](https://joomla.crowdin.com/zero-24) for more details.
+Feel free to [open an issue here](https://github.com/zero-24/plg_system_force2fausergroup/issues/new) on any question that comes up.

 ## Joomla!
 Extensions Directory (JED)